sandhya-rayaprolu/python/tournament/README.md

 To Run
 =======
-1. Execute the tournament.sql file to create the database and tables
+1. Execute the tournament.sql file to create the database and tables You can run do this from command line using "psql -f tournament.sql"
 2. Execute the tournament_test.py to test whether tournament.py correctly
    adds/deletes players, registers match results, generates player standings and pairs up the players with the closest number of wins.
+   You can run the test from command line using "python tournament_test.py"